Leaves of Absence

 Some sponsoring organizations frown on interruptions to degree programs.
 Some allow only leaves for medical reasons or military service.
 Others require prior approval of the fellowship agency.
 Students should consult with their funding agency.

 Students with outstanding educational loans need to consider carefully the effect of taking a leave on their loan status.
 Once the student stops registering, a grace period for repaying the loan begins.
 If the leave period is longer than the grace period, the student will have to begin repaying the loan while on a leave of absence.
-Prior to taking a leave, Perkins and University Long Term Loan borrowers should arrange to have an exit interview with the Student Financial Services Office.
-Stafford borrowers should contact both the Financial Aid Office and the lender(s).
+Prior to taking a leave, loan borrowers should complete Exit Counseling for each loan program.

 A Leave of Absence Form must be approved, in advance, by the chair or director of graduate studies of the student's major department and submitted to the Registrar's Office for approval and processing.
 International students must also secure approval from the Bechtel International Center to ensure that visa requirements are met.